magiclane/magiclane-maps-sdk-examples-for-android/PublicTransitRoutingOnMap/README.md

 ## Overview

-This example app present the followings:
+This example app demonstrates the following features:
 - Calculate the public transport routes between 2 given landmarks.
-- Display all results on the map and fly to the main route, if exists.
+- Display all results on the map and fly to the default main route (first route in the resulting route list), if it exists.

 ## Build instructions